kryan19k/FoMoXD/README.md

 # 🧁 FoMoXD

-# Steps for test
+## Steps for test

-- Run the hardhat node, add the network to Metamak
+- Run the hardhat node
+- Add the test network and account to Metamak
 - Deploy contracts with Hardhat
+- Update Contract Address in config file
 - Run the web server with docker

 ```